wgalbreath/hw_04/README.md

 <b> d) Explains what you believe your score should be.
 Clearly state which tasks you complete/don't complete. </b>
 <br>
 My score should be 32/30.
+I did not complete tasks 3 and 5.
 Tasks I completed:
 <ul>
   <li> 1.
 Each task in `bot.py` is worth 3 points.
 (6 tasks * 3 points/task = 18 points) +18 </li>